rferreira/cofre/README.md

 	| b634a168 | mybank | raf@ophion.org:3QZ8YKaU6x |
 	+----------+--------+---------------------------+

-cofre performs fuzzy searches so it will returns the record(s) that closest match what you types
+cofre performs fuzzy searches so it will returns the record(s) that closest match what you asked for

 ### viewing all entries in the database: